-The Tides at Bodega Bay, in Sonoma County, California has the best clam chowder in the world.
-Just ask Trip Advisor.
-When I can't get up to Bodega Bay for chowder, I make it at home.
-While it's not "The Tides" clam chowder my Bar Harbor Clam Chowder Copycat is still a great bowl of chowder.
+When I can't get up to Bodega Bay for clam chowder, I make it at home.
+While it's not "The Tides" clam chowder, my Bar Harbor New England Style Clam Chowder Recipe is still a great bowl of chowder.
 I have learned over the years to always buy Bar Harbor brand clam products because they are the best.
-I like Bar Harbor canned chowder ok, but prefer to make it myself, so I made a copycat recipe.

 Disclaimer: I have not been compensated by Bar Harbor for this endorsement.
 I just love their products and think you will too.